Jessie Cave: Personal life

 Cave is in a relationship with comedian Alfie Brown, son of composer Steve Brown and impressionist Jan Ravens.
 They have four children: a son born in October 2014, a daughter born in July 2016, a second son born in October 2020, and a third son born in March 2022.

-The couple's relationship inspired Cave's 2015 Edinburgh Festival Fringe comedy hit I Loved Her.
+The couple's relationship inspired Cave's 2015 Edinburgh Festival Fringe comedy show I Loved Her.
 They broke up after the birth of their second child, and Cave explored their breakup and co-parenting experience in her 2018 show Sunrise.
 In 2018, Cave and Brown, who were separated at the time, took part in Comedy Central's Roast Battle.
 The couple eventually reconciled.

 In January 2021, Cave's third child was treated in hospital after testing positive for COVID-19.
 In February 2022, Cave tested positive for COVID-19 while pregnant with her fourth child.
 The following month, she was admitted to hospital where she gave birth.